e-XpertSolutions/devmgr-resources/README.md

-# devmgr-resources
+# Device Manager - Resources

-Various resources (iscript, ...) for our product "Device Manager"
+This repository contains various resources (iscript, ...) for our product **Device Manager**.